CRLauncher/CRLauncher/README.md

 ### Quick Start

 You can either download a prebuilt jar from [Releases](https://github.com/CRLauncher/CRLauncher/releases) page, or, build it yourself.
-To build CRLauncher you need at least JDK 17 and <br>
+To build CRLauncher you need at least JDK 17 and
 [Apache Maven](https://maven.apache.org/):
 ```shell
 git clone https://github.com/CRLauncher/CRLauncher